jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 There are smart ways to search hyperparameters, but in this case I just tried all possible combinations in a large grid search.
 It takes a while to run the whole grid, but it's just computation --- set it off before bed, and by the time you get home from work, new data are waiting.

 Each point in the grid gives one network to train and evaluate.
-Then we can evaluate the performance of each of the network to choose the best hyperparameter settings.
+Then we can evaluate the performance of each of the networks to choose the best hyperparameter settings.

-Fortunately, the actual training is made very easy by great libraries.
-I used [Keras](https://keras.io/).
+Fortunately, the actual training is made very easy by great libraries, such as [Keras](https://keras.io/).
 Here's an example of the Keras training output for one of the networks:

 ```
 Layer (type)                     Output Shape          Param #     Connected to